Losses/pdf-postprocess/README.md

 # PDF-postprocess

 This project aims to address the limitations of typst in handling certain special styles, such as SVG files with unique formats or gradients with transparency.
-By exporting your typst document to SVG format and then using this program, you can convert the SVG files to PDFs that support these special formats using the librsvg library.
+By exporting your typst document to SVG format and then using this program, you can convert the SVG files to PDFs that support these special formats using the svg2pdf library.

 ## Features

 - Converts SVG files to PDFs while retaining special styles.
 - Merges multiple SVG files into a single document.
-- Utilizes the librsvg library for rendering.
+- Utilizes the svg2pdf library for rendering.

-## Requirements

-- Rust (for building the project)
-- librsvg installed on the system

 ## Usage